Enter your email and password to access secured content, members only resources and discount prices.

 Some of the measures that may be considered include:

-Most state and territory workplace health and safety authorities affected by bushfire smoke have developed guidance to help people to assess risks to health and safety and to mitigate the risks associated with bushfire smoke for outdoor work activities and to comply with health and safety obligations.
+Most State and Territory workplace health and safety authorities affected by bushfire smoke have developed guidance to help people to:

 You should seek, obtain and follow the information and guidance that is available from your local workplace health and safety authority.
 Their websites are: